 2. Non-surgical Options May Be Recommended For Your Eyes By Your Surgeon

 Although, removal of excess skin and fat are basically treated by employing cosmetic surgery, in patients for whom it is appropriate for, non-surgical options are considered as well.
-The best hands in plastic surgery often times also do non-surgical treatments and injections.
+The hands in plastic surgery often times also do non-surgical treatments and injections.
 Injection of Botox in between the eyebrows and also, to the sides of the eyes can help to relax your appearance and help to reduce wrinkles.
 A resting angry face can also, be relieved with Botox.

 Liquid lift procedures of the area around the lower eyelid can also eliminate the eye bags and dark circles.
 Another non surgical method is the use of facial fillers such as Belotero and Restylane.